itavero/homebridge-z2m/docs/config.md

 Currently the following options are available:
 * `exclude`: if set to `true` this device will not be fully ignored.
 * `ignore_availability`: If set to `true`, the availability information provided by Zigbee2MQTT for this device will be ignored by the plugin.
-This means the device will only show up as unavailable if Zigbee2MQTT is offline or the connection to the MQTT broker is lost.
+* `ignore_z2m_online`: If set to `true`, the online/offline information of Zigbee2MQTT will be ignored.
+This means the device might show up as available, even though Zigbee2MQTT is offline or the connection to the MQTT broker is lost.
 * `excluded_keys`: an array of properties/keys (known as the `property` in the exposes information) that should be ignored/excluded for this device.
 * `included_keys`: an array of properties/keys (known as the `property` in the exposes information) that should be included for this device, even if they are excluded in the global default device configuration (see below).
 * `excluded_endpoints`: an array of endpoints that should be ignored/excluded for this device.
 To ignore properties without an endpoint, add `''` (empty string) to the array.